ProboKrishnacahya/SejarahKita-Mobile/README.md

 **Educational Game App for Learning Indonesian History**

-SejarahKita-Mobile is an **Android-based educational game** designed to help **high school students** explore Indonesia's struggle during **1945-1965**.
+SejarahKita is an **Web and Mobile-based educational game** designed to help **high school students** explore Indonesia's struggle during **1945-1965**.
 This app supports the **Sustainable Development Goals (SDGs) on Quality Education** by improving students' understanding of **Sejarah Indonesia**, preparing them for exams, and fostering appreciation for Indonesia’s independence heroes.

 This project was developed as part of the **Assessment of Learning Performance - Web and Mobile Development Course.